deco3500-2017/-/Overview.md

 <h2>Second Round Interviews</h2>
 A second round of interviews were conducted, and this revealed a number of changes that would be required as well as providing valuable insight.

+At this stage many of the earlier worries and pain points had already been removed.
+However, there was still refinement.
+One particular area of concern expressed by many users was the assistance request "same sex / same nationality" option, which would allow users to request help from someone of the same gender or same nationality.
+Users stated that they felt uncomfortable with this in the assistance screen.
+However, users did state that for the 'Helo' / social request, this would be a useful feature.

 </br>
 <table>
 <tr><td>